 - Be eligible for and participate in their District Solo/Ensemble Festival

 - Perform a solo, string ensemble, woodwind ensemble, or brass ensemble from the IMEA State Solo List or the Texas UIL Prescribed Music List.
-Starting in the 2017-2018 school year all instruments solos must come from the Texas List. the Idaho list for instrumental solos will be discontinued.
+Starting in the 2017-2018 school year all instruments solos must come from the Texas List, Grade 1.
+The Idaho list for instrumental solos will be discontinued.
 Vocal solos will continue to use the Idaho list, but starting in 2018, vocal soloists must use the edition listed.

 - Receive a Superior (1) rating;

 - Be placed in the top two instrumental soloists or ensembles for each category or the top three vocal soloists for each category in the District.

 - Students must perform the same solo or ensemble at the State Solo Contest that they used to qualify at the District Festival.
 Total time limit for each performer will be: vocal-8 minutes; instrumental-10 minutes; string-12 (which includes tuning).
 Electronic timers will be used by Room Monitors to insure that time limits will not be exceeded.
 No student will be allowed to perform before their scheduled time.
 Digital Clocks will be provided each performance area and will be synchronized with the Tabulation Room Clock.
 “Smart Music” or similar computer generated accompaniment may be used, but of the program and all equipment, (computer, speakers, microphone, extension cords, etc.) must be furnished by the student and no extra time for set up or tear down is allowed, they must stay within their time limits.
 Recorded, i.e. CD, MP3, etc. accompaniments are not allowed.
 The accompaniment must follow the performer, not visa versa.